DevHead-LLC/RisingPunk/mobile/battle-sequence.md

 **a) Battle End Triggers**
 - **Timer expiration:** Battle ends when 20-second timer reaches 0
-- **Future feature:** Battle should also end if all of one side's battalions are defeated (not yet implemented)

 **b) Victory Point Calculation**
 - **Loss tracking:** Each destroyed battalion unit contributes points based on mark value